tomgp/chess-canvas/readme.md

 to save space and normalise things the game meta data is stored in a secondary look up table

+this script takes about 50 seconds to add 3000 games

 __Results:__

 current visualisation at: http://chess.pointlineplane.co.uk/pages/openings_vis_d3_players_filtered.html